 The main office is open to the public from 8:00 to 4:30 Monday through Friday.
 Use of office equipment and telephones is limited to business use.
 Please use the phone in the students' workroom for outgoing correspondence with clients or for other clinic business.
-The phone number is 802-656-4592.
-DO NOT GIVE CLIENTS THIS NUMBER.
 Please instruct clients to contact the main office (802-656-3861) for incoming correspondence.
 Messages from clients will be left in the student's mailbox.
 The front office is part of our working clinic.
-Professionalism is extremely important at all times throughout the entire building.
+Professionalism is always extremely important throughout the entire building.